-Led by Dr. Joan Donovan (@BostonJoan), The Technology and Social Change Project (TaSC) explores media manipulation as a means to control public conversation, derail democracy, and disrupt society.
-TaSC conducts research, develops methods, and facilitates workshops for journalists, policy makers, technologists, and civil society organizations on how to detect, document, and debunk media manipulation campaigns.
+Led by Dr. Joan Donovan (@BostonJoan), The Technology and Social Change Project (TaSC) explored media manipulation as a means to control public conversation, derail democracy, and disrupt society.
+TaSC conducted research, developed methods, and facilitated workshops for journalists, policy makers, technologists, and civil society organizations on how to detect, document, and debunk media manipulation campaigns.

 Joan Donovan, PhD (Principal Investigator)